 Mike Wazowski and James P. Sullivan are an inseparable pair, but that wasn't always the case.
 From the moment these two mismatched monsters met they couldn't stand each other.
 "Monsters University" unlocks the door to how Mike and Sulley overcame their differences and became the best of friends.
 Written by

-STUDIO TRADEMARK: The Pizza Planet truck, first featured in Toy Story (1995), can be seen parked by the left of the ROR fraternity house during the party.
+STUDIO TRADEMARK: The Pizza Planet truck, given a slight overhaul to fit the Monster World, first featured in Toy Story (1995), can be seen parked by the left of the JOX fraternity house during the party as Mike is riding Archie the Scare Pig.
 See more »

 See more »

 Posters and signs from the titular school are featured throughout the credits sequence.
 See more »

 Monsters University pleasantly defines its title with a great story